MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/investigate-files.md

 ## File content and capabilities

 > [!NOTE]
-> The file content and capabilities views depend on whether the file is detonated successfully.
+> The file content and capabilities views depend on whether Microsoft analyzed the file.

 The File content tab lists information about portable executable (PE) files, including process writes, process creation, network activities, file writes, file deletes, registry reads, registry writes, strings, imports, and exports.
 This tab also lists all the file’s capabilities.